Captain-FLAM/PERFECTwall/README.md

 I dream of a Firewall that advises me intelligently on what I should decide and that does not harass me too much, while ensuring my peace of mind...

 It would be an application firewall (different rules per application, which is already the case for most) but with filtering by domain names, or by IP groups, or by IP if necessary.

-For instance :
+Individual rules :

-Allow « Windows Update » to connect to Microsoft-owned IPs ONLY.
+- Allow « Windows Update » to connect to Microsoft-owned IPs ONLY.
-Deny « Firefox » connection to Mozilla ping service.
+- Deny « Firefox » connection to Mozilla ping service.
-Deny « Windows » connection to Microsoft « Account » service. ( → login.live.com)
+- Deny « Windows » connection to Microsoft « Account » service. ( → login.live.com)

-With simple global rules, for example :
+Simple group rules, by e.g :

-Globally allow/deny services needed for « Windows Update » (BITS, WuauServ, Orchestrator, etc.)
+- Globally allow/deny services needed for « Windows Update » (BITS, WuauServ, Orchestrator, etc.)
 No more hacks in the registry to prevent untimely updates !
 Thus, my Windows would update ONLY when I decided !

 and of course :

-Completely deny a program to connect to the internet !
+- Completely deny a program to connect to the internet !
-(i.e.: no DNS queries either : time saving, less waiting threads, battery saving on laptops, more network bandwidth available, less electrical pollution, etc.)
+(no DNS queries either : time saving, less waiting threads, battery saving on laptops, more network bandwidth available, less electrical pollution, etc.)

 Believe me, if you knew the number of useless connections per minute, per hour, per day that leave your PC, you would be amazed !
 Moreover, thanks to **PERFECT wall**, you will realize it.